hashicorp/terraform-provider-aws/website/docs/r/ec2_instance_connect_endpoint.html.markdown

 The following arguments are required:

-* `example_arg` - (Required) Concise argument description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
+* `subnet_id` - (Required) The ID of the subnet in which to create the EC2 Instance Connect Endpoint.

 The following arguments are optional:

-* `optional_arg` - (Optional) Concise argument description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
+* `security_group_ids` - (Optional) One or more security groups to associate with the endpoint.
+If you don't specify a security group, the default security group for your VPC will be associated with the endpoint.If no security groups are specified, the VPC's default security group is associated with the endpoint.

+* `preserve_client_ip` - (Optional) Indicates whether your client's IP address is preserved as the source.
+The value is true or false.
+Defaults to `true`.
+  * If true, your client's IP address is used when you connect to a resource.
+  * If false, the elastic network interface IP address is used when you connect to a resource.
+* `tags` - (Optional) A map of tags to assign to the resource.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `arn` - ARN of the Instance Connect Endpoint.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
-* `example_attribute` - Concise description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
+* `id` - The ID of the EC2 Instance Connect endpoint.
+* `arn` - The Amazon Resource Name for EC2 Instance Connect endpoint.
+* `availability_zone` - The Availability Zone of the EC2 Instance Connect Endpoint.
+* `dns_name` - The DNS name of the EC2 Instance Connect Endpoint.
+* `fips_dns_name` - The FIPS DNS name.
+* `network_interface_ids` - The ID of the elastic network interface that Amazon EC2 automatically created when creating the EC2 Instance Connect Endpoint.
+* `owner_id` - The ID of the Amazon Web Services account that created the EC2 Instance Connect Endpoint.
+* `state` - The state of the EC2 Instance Connect endpoint.
+* `state_message` - The message for the current state of the EC2 Instance Connect Endpoint.
+Can include a failure message.

 ## Timeouts

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):

-* `create` - (Default `60m`)
+* `create` - (Default `10m`)
-* `update` - (Default `180m`)
+* `update` - (Default `10m`)
-* `delete` - (Default `90m`)
+* `delete` - (Default `10m`)

 ## Import